Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-Overall, GCN-USCA has shown good generalizability to channel models unseen during training.
-However, if the mismatch between training and testing data proves to be a major problem, the learning-based method is easily improvable by transfer learning~\cite{dong2020deep} given adequate (or even imperfect) data from the target distribution.
-This is further analyzed in the next section.
+Overall, \mbox{GCN-USCA} has good generalizability to channel models unseen during training.
+Even if the mismatch between training and testing data proves to be a major problem, this learning-based method can enjoy effortless improvement by simple transfer learning~\cite{dong2020deep} given some data from the target distribution.
+This is further discussed in the next section.